JoakimChan/Databaser_Evenemanghantering/README.md

 ```

 ## mock data
+- Mock data is fake data that resembles real data but is used for testing or demonstration purposes
+- Helps ensure that applications function correctly and reliably under various conditions

+Create mock data:
-start by changing the value of the variables that suit your preference as:
+Start by changing the value of the variables that suit your preference as:
 - times: how many event, guest, and venue to create
 - start-, endDate: the event start, end date
 - marketingTool = what marketing strategy